znicholasbrown/vuepress-plugin-code-copy/README.md

 This sets the text that displays when a user presses the copy button.

-### onHover
+### staticIcon

 -   Type: `Boolean`
--   Default: `true`
+-   Default: `false`

-Copy icon is always visible or only visible when hovering over code block.
+Copy icon is only visible when hovering over code block or is always visible.